stephaneerard/Symfony-Git-Helper/README.rst

 The latest line, latest word is of your choice. sfgit will be the name of the script generated in /usr/bin/.
 So you'll be able to call Sf-Git from anywhere.

+The script will be executed as it is piped, you'll have to enter your password when the download has finished.

 * To init your example project "my-project" :